Hawaiian Favorites: Malasadas, the Portuguese Doughnut Recipe

 - 1-1/2 cups whole milk

-- The Coatings: Plain sugar -OR-, (Mixture of: sugar, cinnamon, nutmeg)
+- coatings granulated sugar -OR-, (mixture of: sugar, cinnamon, nutmeg)

 Equipment Needed for Making Malasadas